Meat or Soy: Will the Real Cause of Bone Loss Please Stand Up?Updated: July 14, 2017Healthy Living

 Notably, people and animals fed Real Food have not experienced the same problems.

 The B6 issue is critical because the active form of B6 (pyridoxal-5-phosphate) is the coenzyme for the enzyme needed for proper conversion of sulfur-containing amino acids (cystathionine synthetase).
 The best and most available sources of vitamin B6 are raw animal foods, such as raw meat, raw milk and raw cheese.
-As it happens, these foods are also good sources of usable sulfur.
+As it happens, these foods are also good sources of sulfur.

 To date, only one study convincingly suggests that soy might prevent osteoporosis.